zcrayman/tut-rest/5/README.md

     }

- This config create an authentication with an in memory database of users, containing a single user, 'letsnosh' with the USER role.
+First, this configuration enables security using the `@EnableWebSecurity` annotation, and extends the `WebSecurityConfigurerAdapter` so that you can perform more detailed configuration of the web security you're applying.

-It protects the /aggregators/** urls to ensure that only users with the USER role can access them.
+The `registerAuthentication` method is overridden from `WebSecurityConfigurerAdapter` in order to configure an in memory database of users that contains a single user, 'letsnosh', with the USER role.

-It enables only HTTP BASIC authentication, and does not implement any challenge/ login system.
+RESTful services are usually consumed programmatically via clients, such as your test code. It doesn't make much sense to implement a usual challenge+login page system as there is no one to enter the information into the login page if it was actually presented.

-So, all accesses to the page must include an HTTP BASIC Authorization Header.
-Any request without this header will be responded to with a 403 Forbidden status.
+Instead here inside the `configure` overridden method from `WebSecurityConfigurerAdapter` you've configured URL level protection using the `http.authorizeUrls()` method.
+The `http.authorizeUrls()` method protects the /aggregators/** urls, ensuring that only users with the USER role can access them.
+This means that access to your RESTful URIs must include an HTTP BASIC Authorization Header, and that any request without this header will be responded to with a 403 (Forbidden) HTTP Status Code.

-Once this is up and running, your browser will be denied access by default.
+## Configuring the Spring Security Filter Chain

 To actually use this in the system, we have to include this in our web application setup.  open up `WebAppInitializer` again.